MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-citrix-hdx-plus.md

 While troubleshooting errors, make sure that the following steps have all been successful:

-- The users license state is synchronized from Citrix to Microsoft Endpoint Manager, including the users Azure Active Direcotry (Azure AD) user ID.
+- The users license state is synchronized from Citrix to Microsoft Endpoint Manager, including the users Azure Active Directory (Azure AD) user ID.
   - The prerequisites have been met.
   - The Citrix connector is enabled and healthy in Microsoft Endpoint Manager.
   - The correct permissions have been set for the Citrix third-party apps in Azure AD.
-For more information on required permisisons, see [Requirements for using Citrix HDX Plus for Windows 365 Enterprise](requirements-citrix.md).
+For more information on required permissions, see [Requirements for using Citrix HDX Plus for Windows 365 Enterprise](requirements-citrix.md).
   - The Azure AD user is added and discoverable  in the Citrix console
 - The Citrix agent is downloaded on the Cloud PC.
   - The Cloud PC can access Citrix download URL.